 Once you leave the luggage area follow the signs for the train station (=”stazione”) that is inside the airport.

 The easiest option is to take the direct train to Termini station; the train is called “Leonardo Express” and leaves from track #1.
 The train is very easily recognizable (it’s actually impossible to be mistaken), and it’s guaranteed even on a strike day.
 The price of the ticket is 14 euros; you can purchase the ticket at the desk in the train station, at the newspaper stand or at the automatic ticket machine.
 The ticket must be stamped with the date and time of the day at one of the small orange machines in the train station (failing to do so will get you a fee on the train even if you have the ticket).
 The train leaves every 15-30 minutes from 6:20am to 11:20pm, and it takes 32 minutes to get to Termini, Rome central station.
-Once at Termini, purchase a bus ticket at the news stand (see above for info on public transportation in Rome), exit the station on the side of Piazza dei Cinquecento (the main bus area) and take the bus #64 for 15 stops.
-Get off the bus at the stop “Cavalleggeri/San Pietro”.
-Once there, cross the street, walk backwards from the direction the bus was going, and make a right on via delle Fornaci.
-Your residence, at n.38, is two minutes away on your right hand.
+Once at Termini, purchase a bus ticket at the news stand (see above for info on public transportation in Rome), exit the station on the side of Piazza dei Cinquecento (the main bus area) and take the bus #90 for 5 stops.
+Get off the bus at the stop “Nomentana / Asmara”.
+Once there, keep walking in the direction the bus was going, and make a right on “via di Sant’Angela Merici”.
+Wlak to the end of the street, then make a left on via Costantino Maes.
+Your residence, at n.23, is a few minutes away on your right hand.

 top of page